mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

+### Coding based on chapter 4

+Drama
+- 4.a.1 Drama process and reflection (all did part of it but code references also to mentions of it)
+- 4.a.2 Engagement with secret and public missions within drama
+- 4.a.3 Engagement with live chat - for social activity, and to ask questions out of class

+By Design
+- 4.b.1 Half baked template & code playgrouds and phaser - (hard to code for as quite constant) cf rapid prototyping
+- 4.b.2 Use of home narratives & personal expression via graphics (separate?)
+- 4.b.3.
+Documentation
+  - via code examples
+  - step-by-step tutorials online
+  - step-by-step tutorials printed out
+- 4.b.4.
+Guided code patching - design - n

+Emergent
+- 4.c.1.
+Rapid prototyping
+- 4.c.2.
+Alternate coding between participants
+- 4.c.3.
+Parent shifting role between facilitor and more directive
+- 4.c.4.
+Accessing out of scope documentation from professional circles
+- 4.c.5.
+Playtesting emergent elements
+  - discussing challenge
+  - the play around the playtesting

-### Coding impact on design/ processes on learner agency - boil down
+### Coding impact on design/ processes on learner agency - boiled down

+THIS IMAGINED FOR CONCLUSION BUT ALSO CODE TO IT?
+OR ABOVE?

 - learners developing agency through personal expression of home and other Identities
 - agency through choice over pathway via GDPS
-- agency through flexible design cycle pathways, especially via community Playtesting
+- agency through flexible design cycle pathways, especially via community playtesting
 - developing agency through celebration of different game maker styles
-- authenticity of tool use, especialy docs and access to Community
+- authenticity of tool use, especially docs and access to Community
 - authenticity of audience - and role of drama to facilitate reflection